DataCurationNetwork/data-primers/Introduction to Research Data Management for Researchers Primer/Introduction-to-Research-Data-Management-for-Researchers.md

 ## Project Planning / Before Research Project Initiation
 Robust data management starts early in the project lifecycle during the planning phase.
 During this stage, it is essential to review general data considerations and guiding principles, including the [FAIR](https://www.go-fair.org/fair-principles/) and [CARE](https://www.gida-global.org/care) principles (described below), and best practices.
 Prior to launching a research project, make a plan for managing and sharing data to help guide project work.

-#### Data Management and Curation Principles
+### Data Management and Curation Principles
 Below are some foundational data management considerations and guiding principles.
 While these are applicable and useful throughout the research lifecycle, we have placed them here as foundational for any research project.
-##### *Findable, Accessible, Interoperable, and Reusable (FAIR) Guiding Principles*
+#### Findable, Accessible, Interoperable, and Reusable (FAIR) Guiding Principles
 Data, its metadata, and the infrastructure supporting the data should follow the FAIR guiding principles for scientific data management and stewardship.
 These principles ensure data are Findable, Accessible, Interoperable, and Reusable (FAIR).
 Briefly, these principles are:
 * Findability - data are discoverable in an established repository, have a persistent identifier(PID), and are well documented;
 * Accessibility - data are able to be accessed by a persistent identifiers (PIDs), with appropriate access restrictions when required
 * Interoperability - data are able to be integrated with other data, applications or workflows for analysis, storage, and processing;
-* Reusability - data are well documented, include descriptions of the project, researchers, etc., and make data use agreements (DUAs) and licenses clear to the next user; data reusers must be able to open, operate, and understand the contents of the original dataset (GO FAIR, 2016)
+* Reusability - data are well documented, include descriptions of the project, researchers, etc., and make data use agreements (DUAs) and licenses clear to the next user; data reusers must be able to open, operate, and understand the contents of the original dataset (GO FAIR, 2016).

 These principles are increasingly being used by funders, journals, and others as a benchmark for data sharing.
 Moreover, alignment with these principles helps to build towards a vision of reproducible and open science.
 Although activities to ensure the FAIR principles are often implemented at the end of the study when data are shared, steps done throughout the study can increase the FAIRness of the data.
 For example, aligning participant consent or data agreements with accessibility plans for data release, choosing open or easily exportable software and file formats for collection, and capturing documentation as data are collected and analyzed can help make data more FAIR.
-##### *CARE Principles for Indigenous Data Governance*
+#### CARE Principles for Indigenous Data Governance
 The CARE Principles for Indigenous Data Governance ensure datasets and publications, as well as data collection processes, respect the autonomy and sovereignty of Indigenous communities.
 The CARE principles focus on the people and purpose behind data, especially human subjects data.
 While these principles are written specifically with Indigenous data and sovereignty in mind, they are a useful framework to evaluate how to share and manage all data, as these principles require researchers to consider the impacts and unintended effects of their data collection and management practices on society at large.
 These principles are:
 * Collective Benefit - Data collected about communities should be shared to benefit those communities’ promotion of local self-determined development processes.
 * Authority to Control - Indigenous communities should control data in ways that they choose and have the right to data which empower their self-determination and self-governance; the authority to control principle can be extended to peoples of all marginalized communities.